anshshr/Margdarshak/README.md

 - **👨‍🏫 Connect with a Mentor**
   Facilitates personalized guidance by connecting users with mentors through a **tag-based AI agent**, ensuring relevant and valuable career advice.

+- **🔧 PlantUML Flowchart Generator**
+  This feature allows you to generate flowchart diagrams using PlantUML syntax based on any topic you provide.
+It uses Groq's LLM to understand the topic and generate accurate and structured PlantUML code.
+The code is then encoded into a URL that displays the diagram as an image..

 ---